wulffern/aicex/README.md

 I assume you have docker installed, or have windows subsystem for linux.

-> :NOTE: It's a very good idea to check what's inside scripts before you run them
+> &#x26A0;  It's a very good idea to check what's inside scripts before you run them

 ``` sh
 ./run.sh